Roxbury Mill

 A store was built next to the mill in 1825 operated by J.D.
-Matthews.

-The Roxbury Mills Miller's House sits diagonally across from the original mill site on a 7-acre site that was once part of the "Vanity Mount", "Duvall's Range" and "Hard to get and Dear Paid for" land patents.
-The log core of the house was built prior 1820 with shingle siding and a L shaped addition and a wood framed barn-carriage house outbuilding.
+Matthews.The Roxbury Mills Miller's House sits diagonally across from the original mill site on a 7-acre site that was once part of the "Vanity Mount", "Duvall's Range" and "Hard to get and Dear Paid for" land patents.
+The log core of the house was built prior to 1820 with shingle siding and an L-shaped addition and a wood-framed barn-carriage house outbuilding.
 In 1929, the property was purchased by Raymond and Irene Small as the "Roxbury Farm" and was later reduced to 5 acres.

 The Wilson house dates to the same period as the Miller's House, once owned by Allen Bowie Davis.
-The house is built around a log cabin core that once was a slave quarters.
+The house is built around a log cabin core that was once a slave quarter.